Accounts can become frozen in the following circumstances:

 - Images won't be served to your websites (requests will return a 403 error).

 If you had a payment failure for over 30 days, fix your card details on the Billing page.

 If your account exceeded its storage allowance for 30 days, go to the billing page and upgrade to the next plan.

-Alternatively, delete enough images to return within your storage allowance and the account will automatically unfreeze at 00:20hrs UCT.
+Alternatively, delete enough images to return within your storage allowance and the account will automatically unfreeze at 00:20hrs UTC.

 Transfer limit exceeded

 If your account exceeded its transfer allowance for 2 months, go to the billing page and upgrade to the next plan.
 Sirv provides a set of high-transfer plans, suited to websites that have a lot of traffic - contact our support team to ask about these plans.

 Before an account becomes frozen, between 4 to 6 email notifications are sent to the account owner(s) over a 30-day period.
 Warning notifications are also generated daily and displayed on your Notifications page.